 - Secure with a toothpick and place on a baking sheet on its side

-- Bake for 10 minutes, then turn over and bake until bacon is crisp
+- Bake for 10 minutes, then turn over and bake until the bacon is crisp

 As for the bacon, I recommend using thin bacon which results in a crispy outcome.
 Thicker bacon takes longer to cook and becomes a little harder and chewy rather than crispy and crunchy.
-Seriously, whichever you use – thick or thin – it will be delicious.
-Slicing the uncooked bacon in half still ensures the bacon fully encases the date with a slight overlap.
-You want that slight overlap since the bacon shrinks a little when cooked and you don’t want the bacon to separate from the date.
+Slicing the uncooked bacon in half lengthwise still ensures the bacon fully encases the date with a slight overlap.
+You want that slight overlap since the bacon shrinks a little when cooked.
+You don't want the bacon to separate from the date.

 When I first made this, I wrapped the date with bacon then sprinkled the wrapped date with the spices.
 The dates looked overdone and burnt even though they weren't.
 They still tasted delicious, but they weren't much to look at, and as we all know, we first eat with our eyes.
 Here's how they looked.
 Pretty, huh?

 To get around this, before wrapping the dates, sprinkle the bacon with the seasonings, then wrap the dates.

 Serve these bacon wrapped dates with almonds at your next get together and watch them disappear.

 Want some other great party food?
 Check these out:

 - Pimento cheese dip